-You will find paths around the peninsula and from the furthest point of Höfði, you will get a different view of the most beautiful lava pillars in Mývatn - the lava pillars of Kálfastrandavogar.
+You will find paths around the peninsula and from the furthest point of Höfði, you will get a different view of the most beautiful lava pillars in Mývatn - Klasar of Kálfastrandavogar.

 Hidden away in Mývatn is the extraordinary lava cave, Lofthellir, where you can find the largest ice sculptures in a lava cave in Iceland.
-Only one tour operator takes people down into Lofthellir cave, the Akureyri based Saga Travel.
+Only one tour operator takes people down into Lofthellir cave as far as I know.

 The visit to Lofthellir is quite an adventure as to reach it I had to squeeze through a narrow hole by the entrance to the lava cave - then swing on ice until I reached the main dome of Lofthellir with the amazing natural ice sculptures!

 The lava takes on such beautiful colours and in the cave, you will see pink, red, yellow and multi-coloured lava rocks, some of them shiny and sparkling.
-And ice sculptures of all shapes and sizes - beware of not stepping on baby ice on the floor, honestly :)
+And ice sculptures of all shapes and sizes - beware of not stepping on baby ice on the floor :)

-I have written another detailed travel-blog on my visit to the Lofthellir cave, and I highly recommend visiting it given that you are not claustrophobic.
-See also:
+I have written another detailed travel-blog about my visit to Lofthellir cave, and I highly recommend visiting it given that you are not claustrophobic.

 I have only touched on a few beautiful spots to visit at Mývatn - in chronological order - and will continue to show you more interesting things to see and do in my series of Mývatn travel blogs.
 Next, we are going to visit Dimmuborgir - the Dark Fortress.